ash0x0/obsidian-cs-notes/Interviews.md

 When you reject an offer, leave an open line of communication.
 1. Offer an inarguable reason
 2. Make it non-offensive
 ## Handling Rejection

-1. Thank your recruiter for his time
+1. Thank your recruiter for their time
 2. Explain that you're disappointed but that you understand their position
 3. Ask when you can reapply to the company
 4. To get feedback you can ask how you can prepare better for future applications
 ## Negotiation

 1. Always negotiate